Causal Retrieval with Semantic Consideration: Introduction

 \section{Introduction}

-With recent advancement in large language models (LLMs), it has become standard practice to enhance the performance of LLMs via retrieval-augmented generation (RAG).
-In RAG systems, a document retriever plays a critical role, as it is essential to provide relevant documents for given queries to generate correct answers.
-Indeed, a recent study analyzing the performance of RAG systems in legal domain shows that around 40--50\% of hallucinations originate from failures in the document retrieval step \citep{magesh2024hallucinationfreeassessingreliabilityleading}.
+With recent advancements in large language models (LLMs), it has become standard practice to enhance the performance of LLMs via retrieval-augmented generation (RAG).
+In these systems, the retriever is responsible for identifying relevant documents; however, retrieval errors often cascade into generation errors, producing incorrect reasoning.
+Indeed, recent analysis in legal domains shows that 40–50\% of hallucinations originate in the retrieval stage, underscoring its critical importance \cite{magesh2024hallucinationfreeassessingreliabilityleading}.

-The performance of information retrieval (IR) systems can be roughly defined as providing ``relevant'' information (documents) for given queries.
+Traditionally, information retrieval (IR) systems define relevance in terms of semantic similarity.
 However, the notion of ``relevant'' often encompasses various aspects \citep{vanOpijnen2017ai_and_law_relevance}.
-For instance, if users want to find similar legal cases, ``relevance'' may indicate ``semantic similarity''.
-On the other hand, if users want to investigate the consequences of specific events, the retriever may need to find documents that include causal consequences of the ``cause'' mentioned in the queries.
-For instance, \citet{ye2024boostingconversationalquestionanswering} categorizes queries based on structure and intent, emphasizing the importance of context for understanding user intent.
+While semantic relevance is suitable for tasks such as legal case retrieval, it is insufficient when user intent requires understanding causal relationships.
+This perspective is reinforced by ConvRAG~\citep{ye2024boostingconversationalquestionanswering}, which categorizes queries based on structure and intent, highlighting that retrieval requires a deeper alignment with the user’s informational needs.

+In contrast, embedding-based retrieval tends to prioritize semantic similarity above all else.
+As a result, they often struggles to capture other forms of relevance—particularly causal relationships.